chrisbmin/wsb-base/README.md

-# My personal dot files
+# My personal WorkStation Builder

-Contains everything to setup my developer environment.
+Contains everything to setup my Windows Engineer desktop environment.

 > Inpired by [Microsoft/windows-dev-box-setup-scripts](https://github.com/Microsoft/windows-dev-box-setup-scripts) and other repositories using [boxstarter](https://boxstarter.org/) to setup their developer machine.

 ## How does this work?

-[Boxstarter](https://boxstarter.org/) is used to avoid interruptions during installation and to launch the installation directly from an [URL](https://boxstarter.org/package/nr/url?https://raw.githubusercontent.com/TechWatching/dotfiles/features/initialization/boxstarter.ps1) without manually downloading any software before.
+[Boxstarter](https://boxstarter.org/) is used to avoid interruptions during installation and to launch the installation directly from an [URL](https://boxstarter.org/package/nr/url?https://raw.githubusercontent.com/chrisrbmn/wsb-v2/refs/heads/main/boxstarter.ps1) without manually downloading any software before.

 The setup is automated using [PowerShell](https://docs.microsoft.com/en-us/powershell/) scripts.